 From Darwin, they make the final stretch and end up at Perth, with a cost of 82 hours for this given explored path.

 Now that al-Khwarizmi and Euler have used Dijkstra’s algorithm to solve for all possible paths, they can rightly compare the two routes to Perth:

 - via Adelaide at a cost of 50 hours, or

 - via Darwin at a cost of 82 hours

 The example above could have been improved if the search had been guided by some heuristic like in a best-first search.
-To apply that in our own example, we could have chosen to prefer heading west over east and south over north, which would have helped avoid the unnecessary side trips taken.
+To apply that in the road trip example, they could have chosen to prefer heading west over east and south over north, which would have helped avoid the unnecessary (mental) side trips.

 The A* Algorithm

 The A* algorithm improves upon Dijkstra’s algorithm by combining some of its elements with elements of a best-first search.